Half-Life: Blue Shift: Reception

-The PC version received above-average reviews according to the review aggregation website Metacritic.
+The PC version received "mixed or average reviews" according to the review aggregation website Metacritic.

 In a review for IGN, critic Tal Blevins noted that Blue Shifts gameplay "is pretty much what we've come to expect out of Half-Life" by blending action and puzzle solving, stating that the latter "were all logical and well done, although some of the jumping puzzles were frustrating".
 Though IGN praised the game for maintaining the "epic" feel of the original, Blevins was critical of the relatively short length of the game.
 GameSpot reviewer Greg Kasavin agreed with many of IGNs criticisms, stating that "it's not that the game is easy so much that it's extremely short" and that Blue Shift "doesn't amount to much on its own terms".
 In addition, Kasavin described the graphical enhancements brought about by the High Definition pack as "helpful", but noted that "they still don't make Half-Life look like a new game—nor are many of the changes themselves very noticeable".

 Other reviews echoed complaints about the similarity of Blue Shift to previous games.
 GameSpy reviewer Jamie Madigan stated that "what really pulls the game down is the 'more of the same' factor".
 Although writing that the game "feels like just a few more levels for the original game", he noted that this is what Blue Shift was designed to be, given its origins as an add-on for a Dreamcast version of Half-Life.
 Madigan described the single-player campaign as "decent" and commented that the new graphics made the game "worthy of consideration".
 Eurogamer echoed criticism on the game's length; reviewer Tom Bramwell commented that "although I'm hard pressed to criticize what you get, the complete absence of everything we've learnt from the likes of Counter-Strike and everything since is frankly bizarre".
 Bramwell did, however, criticize the game's artificial intelligence and the occasional bug that caused a player to get stuck on a wall.